 While the Affordable Care Act was aimed at helping more Americans secure health insurance, the legislation also implemented tax penalties for remaining uninsured during the previous year.
 If you or your family were uninsured for all or a portion of 2014, you might find yourself getting hit with some of those IRS penalties.
 Individuals who did not have health insurance through a government-sponsored, employer-sponsored, or individually purchased plan for more than three months out of the calendar year are likely to be affected.
-Luckily, Taxation Solutions, Inc. is available to guide you through tax season, helping you determine what tax penalties you owe and avoid similar issues in the future.
+Luckily, Pro Tax Resolution is available to guide you through tax season, helping you determine what tax penalties you owe and avoid similar issues in the future.

 Penalties for lack of health insurance can be calculated in one of two ways: